irvnet/corda-jolokia/README.md

 ---
 ## Environment Details
 For this exercise you will need:
-- linux vm with a minimum of 2vcpu and 4gb memory
+- Ubuntu 18.04 vm with a minimum of 2vcpu and 4gb memory
-- Access to Azure with a authorization to create an Ubuntu 18.04 virtual machine
+- Access to Azure with a authorization to create an vm's
 - Corda Enterprise Bootstrapper (tested with CE v4.4)
 - Jolokia JVM Agent (tested with v1.6.1)
 - Hawtio jar file (tested with v2.10 )